matrixorigin/matrixorigin.io/docs/MatrixOne/Reference/Functions-and-Operators/Aggregate-Functions/variance.md

 ## **Description**

-The VAR(expr) function returns the population standard variance of expr.
+The VARIANCE(expr) function returns the population standard variance of expr.
 Variance is an essential concept in statistics, which is used to measure the degree of dispersion of a set of data values, that is, the difference between the data value and its mean value.
 If the variance value is large, the difference between the data values ​​is large; conversely, if the variance value is small, the difference between the data values ​​is slight.

 ## **Syntax**

 ```
-> VAR(expr)
+> VARIANCE(expr)
 ```

 ## **Arguments**